smrini/QMK-20keyPad/20keypad/v1/readme.md

 ![20KeyPad](https://i.imgur.com/QY72Sxf.jpg)

-A 20 Key (4x5) Macropad that could be reprogramed to suite your need, it has got 3 layars, an all the needed files are included (QMK files, 3D printables files, Buttons lables...).
+A 20 Key (4x5) Macropad that could be reprogrammed to suit your need, it has got 3 layers, and all the needed files are included (QMK files, 3D printables files, Buttons labels...).
 [More info on my github](https://github.com/smrini/QMK-20keyPad)

 -   Keyboard Maintainer: [Said Mrini](https://github.com/smrini).
 -   Personal Website: www.saidmrini.com